 The National Association for the Education of Young Children is hosting its annual Week of the Young Child™ (WOYC) from April 8 to 12, 2019.
 WOYC spotlights the importance of childhood, early learning, and family and community engagement in supporting children’s development.
 New this year, NAEYC is asking participants to Step It Up by expanding upon activities in unique ways.
 Follow the WOYC and Step It Up links to learn more about these initiatives.
 Below are 15 activities to help you celebrate in your child care setting.
 Continue reading

-Loose parts is a term that we often see in early childhood articles these days.
-While that specific term may not have always been in use, the idea behind it is not new.
+Loose parts play is popular in early childhood settings.
+Play experts value it as a form of open-ended learning.
 Loose parts are objects that children can move around and combine or arrange in many different ways.
-While many people prefer to use natural materials as loose parts, manmade materials can also work very well.
-Some popular loose parts include rocks, shells, twigs, leaves, cardboard tubes, jar lids, boxes, bits of ribbon, and more.
+While some educators prefer to use natural materials as loose parts, manmade materials also work well.
+Loose parts may include rocks, shells, twigs, leaves, cardboard tubes, jar lids, boxes, bits of ribbon, and more.
 Any materials that are intriguing to children and offer many possibilities for play will work.Continue reading